Women's professional sports: Football

-The entire CWHL collapsed in 2019, with the league stating that the cause was an unsustainable business model.

-Tennis

-Canadian professional tennis player Bianca Andreescu won the 2019 US Open.

 Denmark

 In Denmark, women were allowed to participate in football in a football club or in school.
 In 1959, the manager of a sports club, Allan Andersen, noticed that many of the women's sports activities were not receiving the funding needed.
 Allan Andersen saw student nurses at a nearby hospital playing handball and invited them to play football during halftime.
 A journalist from Femina went to cover the match, and not long after, the magazine was in a general meeting with those women establishing an association for women's football.
 A year later, Femina stopped providing financial support to the association.
 The women created their own union, Dansk Kvindelig Fodbold Union (the Danish Women's Football Union, or DKFU).
 DKFU was responsible for coordinating tournaments and establishing the rules, until the association was included in the DBU.

 The Danish women's team handball league, Damehåndboldligaen, is all-pro and internationally considered the strongest and most well paid in the world.
 Leading clubs are GOG, Slagelse, Aalborg DH and Viborg HK.

 The Danish women's football league, Elitedivisionen is semi-professional.
 Leading clubs are Fortuna Hjorring and HEI.

-Retired Danish professional tennis player Caroline Wozniacki was the number one female singles' tennis player in the world for 71 weeks (9th all-time) and won the 2018 Australian Open.
+Danish professional tennis player Caroline Wozniacki, who ended a three-year retirement in 2023, was the number one female singles' tennis player in the world for 71 weeks (9th all-time) and won the 2018 Australian Open.

-England

-Association Football

-In England, the top competition of women's football, the FA Women's Super League, is professional, as of the 2018-19 season.
-The major women's clubs competing are affiliates of male club counterparts, usually bearing the same names with the acronyms LFC or WFC, but they do not share the same large stadiums, instead renting smaller stadiums from lower-level clubs (no women's club actually owns their stadium).
-The competition is semi-professional, meaning that the players are paid above the old maximum for professionals but rely on part-time jobs or schooling outside the game.
-Full professionalism has been tried, mostly on the part of individual teams (Fulham L.F.C. was the first side to go full pro, but was downgraded later by the owners), but it will take years to develop a fully professionalized women's league in England.
-Backing by a male club does not necessarily equal success, and the level of success achieved by male clubs may be reversed in female counterparts (compare these local derbies: Aston Villa vs. Birmingham City; Bristol City vs. Bristol Rovers; Liverpool vs. Everton; and Sunderland vs. Newcastle United).